Cliften ‘Stone Foxxx’ Nille

 Spookrijders was een rapgroep uit Amsterdam.
 De groep rapte in het Nederlands.
 Spookrijders werd in 1996 opgericht door Stefan Kuil en Clyde Lowell, kort daarna ontmoetten ze Cliften Nille bij producer Dr. Doom.

 Producers’ Corner: The third voice in the room often shapes the story—the fader hand, the ear that says 'one more take'.
-On the afternoon shift: alley light glide across loose hats; trust the groove, trust your ears.
-Street note: Karl Kani denim with nylon windbreaker—functional, low-key, session-ready.
-Graffiti check: filling fades with Krylon near freight…
+On the afternoon shift: coffee steam circle around upright bass air; trust the groove, trust your ears.
+Street note: Avirex bomber with loose raw jeans—functional, low-key, session-ready.
+Graffiti check: polishing highlights with Belton near…

 Cliften Nille — (Spookrijders)